-Tax/social security on exercise.
-The grant of share options to employees is regarded as an employee benefit and tax is levied at the time of exercise of the option.
-The difference between the fair market value of the shares at the time of exercise and the exercise price paid is subject to tax at the employee's marginal rate of tax (the maximum marginal rate of tax is 30.9%).
+The grant of share options to employees is regarded as an employee benefit and tax is levied only at the time of exercise of the option.
+The difference between the fair market value of the shares at the time of exercise and the exercise price paid is subject to tax at the employee's marginal rate of tax (the maximum marginal rate of tax is 30% exclusive of applicable surcharge and education cess).
 The fair market value is determined in accordance with prescribed rules, and every Indian or foreign company (except Indian companies whose shares are listed on a recognised stock exchange in India) offering shares to Indian residents must have a share valuation undertaken by a SEBI registered merchant banker under these rules.
-The employer is required to withhold the applicable tax and deposit it with the government within the applicable time frame.
-Social security contributions do not arise on exercise of options.
+The employer is required to withhold the applicable tax and deposit it with the government within the specified time frame.
+No obligation to make social security contributions arise at the time of on exercise of options.